mthussain1234/tech221_apis/README.md

 * Statelessness - each request sent will have all the necessary information for the server to process it, client information not stored between requests
 * Cacheability - responds can be cached to improve performance
 * Uniform Interface - separates the client from the server's implementation (allows for scalability, flexibility, security)
-* Layered System - ach layer has a specific function and does not know about the internal workings of other layers
+* Layered System - each layer has a specific function and does not know about the internal workings of other layers

 ## HTTP